-Introduce Your Cat to Their New Home Gradually
+Introduce Your Cat to Its New Home Gradually

 Surround Them With Things That Smell Familiar

-Put their favorite bed, blanket, toys or any item that is familiar to them in the room.
-Placing items that smell like you in the room, too.
+Put their favorite bed, blanket, toys, or any item that is familiar to them in the room.
+Placing items that smell like you in the room can help, too.
 For example, you might add an old sweater or running t-shirt—something that smells like you and smells like home.
 Since cats have a highly sensitive nose and use it to figure out if something is safe or not, this will provide them with comfort during times of stress.

 Pheromone Products and Natural Remedies

-If you plan on allowing your cat outside, make sure you keep him or her indoors for at least two weeks so that your home is familiar to them.
+If your cats go outside, make sure there aren't any poisonous plants in the backyard.
+You can get a full list of plants that are harmful to kitties from the ASPCA list.
+Also, make sure you keep him or her indoors for at least two weeks so that your home is familiar to them.
 After two weeks, take your cat outside with you and let it explore a bit.
 After ten minutes or so, take him or her back inside.
 Each day increase the time until kitty feels safe and knows the area.
 Also, make sure that your cat is properly tagged with your new address and phone number.
-Again, check for poisonous plants that your cat could eat.